NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 In single-page applications that rely on client-side code for data retrieval, data fetching takes place only after the code is fully loaded and executed.
 To optimize this, we can use a preload tag to instruct the browser to start loading the page's data as soon as it retrieves the head of the page.
 This allows the data fetching to occur concurrently with the loading of the client-side code.

-Preloading page data can enable performance that closely approximates what can be achieved using the streaming solutions discussed in the [previous section](#gradual-content-delivery-with-streaming), in which the server can start fetching page data as soon as it receives the request for the page's URL.
-Compared to that approach, preloading page data on the client adds the latency of having to load the page's head and to make a second request, before the actual data fetching can start on the server.
-However, this latency is significantly reduced when the webapp is served via a CDN.
-Furthermore, when the page is loaded from the client cache, this latency disappears entirely, leading to no additional latency compared to streaming solutions.
+Preloading page data can enable performance that closely approximates what can be achieved using the streaming solutions discussed in the [previous section](#32-streaming), in which the server can start fetching page data as soon as it receives the request for the page's URL.
+Compared to that approach, preloading page data on the client adds latency because it has (1) to load the page's head and (2) to make a second request, before the actual data fetching can start on the server.
+However, this latency is significantly reduced when the webapp is served via a CDN, because the page's head is received very fast.
+Furthermore, when the page is loaded from the client cache, this latency disappears entirely, leading to no additional latency compared to the streaming solutions.

 <figure id="figure-spa-no-preload">
     <img